Urology-Textbook.com

 General Complications:

-Bleeding, wound infection, thrombosis, pulmonary embolism, atelectasis, pneumonia, acute renal failure.
+Bleeding, wound infection, thrombosis, pulmonary embolism, atelectasis, pneumonia, and acute renal failure.

 Mortality: